The region of Carmelo in Uruguay

 The Vineyard Developments

-The wine industry is the most traditional one with 100 years presence in the area.
+The wine industry is the most traditional one with 100 years of presence in the area.

-At this point it becomes very clear and necessary to promote tourism as well as more residents to the region of Carmelo.
+At this point, it becomes obvious and necessary to promote tourism as well as more residents to the region of Carmelo.

 In Uruguay, the real estate activity is been taken into account to measure the Gross Domestic Product (GDP), for instance, the Ministry of Tourism has spent more than a year pondering that tourism meant 3% of GDP and a year ago reported having reached 6% of GDP.
 But the Ministry of Tourism does not evaluate what we call residential tourism; which is the case, of many Argentineans who own a house, an apartment or farm and visit Uruguay regularly on weekends.
 These people invest, hire staff, and spend money which flows into the Uruguayan system.